-The following table sets forth summary information about our estimated proved reserves as of December 31, 2015.
+The following table sets forth summary information about our estimated proved reserves as of December 31, 2016.
 See "Item 8.
 Financial Statements and Supplementary Data-Supplemental Oil and Gas Data (Unaudited)" for additional information.

-All of our estimated proved reserves as of December 31, 2015 and 2014 were associated with our Jubilee Field and the TEN development in Ghana.
-Our estimated proved reserves as of December 31, 2013 were associated with our Jubilee Field in Ghana.
+All of our estimated proved reserves as of December 31, 2016, 2015 and 2014 were associated with our Jubilee and the TEN fields in Ghana.